College Aid Foundation Saves Parents $12,757 In College Expenses!

-NY-Irving was really mad now.
-"I can't believe I'm getting
+was really mad now.
+“I can’t believe I’m getting nailed this bad.

-nailed this bad.
-I seem to be supporting the entire university
+I seem to be supporting the entire university myself,” he thought

-Irving knew that the school's financial aid officer had to be
+Somehow Irving knew that the school’s financial aid officer had

-Irving finished subtracting the amount of the check to the school
+As Irving finished subtracting the amount of the check to the

-from his checkbook, he was staring at a pile of unread newspapers
+school from his checkbook, he was staring at a pile of unread

-on the coffee table.
-There was a headline on yesterday's paper
+newspapers on the coffee table.
+There was a headline on yesterday’s

 Year; Many Parents Worried!”

 Irving started to get hyper.
 He read the article and got even